AI-CodeOps/.github/profile/README.md

 CodeOps is built using **AI-first development** — AI writes 100% of production code while humans provide architectural oversight.
 This methodology achieves development velocities up to **500x traditional speed**.

-The v1.0 platform (CodeOps-Server + CodeOps-Client) was built from scratch starting December 28, 2025, with the entire system operational in approximately 3 days.
-The desktop client ships with 50,000+ lines of code, 2,007 tests, and 100% documentation coverage.
+The v1.0 platform (CodeOps-Server + CodeOps-Client) was built from scratch starting February 7th, 2026, with the entire system operational in approximately 3 days by one person + AI.
+The desktop client ships with 50,000+ lines of code, 3,007 tests, and 100% documentation coverage.

 Every commit includes complete implementations — no TODOs, no stubs, no partial features.
 Code ships with full test coverage and documentation in the same pass.